 Workers Compensation Insurance: rate is based on various occupations and other factors.
 Each state publishes their rates.
 For this example, 1.25 is used for the rate.

-Health, Life, and Disability Insurances: is based on specific coverages offered, but this example a rate of 9.375% is used.
+Health, Life, and Disability Insurances: is based on specific coverages offered by your company and elected by an employee, but in this example, a rate of 9.375% is used.

 Retirement: is based on employer contributions and for this example 5.1% is the rate for this benefit.

-6.20% social security
+6.20% Social Security

 1.45% Medicare Tax